stephencweiss/stephencharlesweiss.com/content/blog/2019-05-31/Github Branch Protection Rules.md

 So, if you name all feature branches `feature/xxx` then, you could use that, or `bugs/yyy` if they have a different set of checks / requirements.

 This is really handy - unfortunately, I didn’t read closely enough and I thought it was just a label for my rule because it kept not saving.
-My first few attempts were “Netlify Rule” or something like it, which is not a valid git branch name and so Github simply rejected the rule.
+My first few attempts were "Netlify Rule" or something like it, which is not a valid git branch name and so Github simply rejected the rule.

 The more you know!